kuking/filesets/README.md

 "mnt/raid2/second folder" => /second/
 ```

-At the moment algo is fixed but it might change in the future, real path to virtual paths associations are distinguished
+At the moment algo is fixed to murmur128, but it might change in the future, real path to virtual paths associations are
-with the `=>` symbol.
+distinguished with the `=>` symbol.

 ## Typical usage